Orville Hungerford: Death

 On account of his influence, and the important trusts which had been confided in his hands, being in the full maturity of his strength, his judgment ripened by experience and years and his natural force unabated, I know of no one in the whole community whose death would have been regarded as so great a calamity as his.
 The assembling of this great congregation, as a tribute of respect to his memory, shows how he was estimated.
 A prince has fallen in the midst of us.
 The death of such a man is a public loss.

 Orville was then buried several miles away in a humble grave near his parents and siblings in the "Old Grounds" on the former Sawyer Farm in what is now the Town of Watertown, New York.
 In 1854, his son Richard Esselstyne Hungerford spent $256 to purchase a lot in the contiguous and recently established Brookside Cemetery, so that the family could erect a mausoleum.
 At the time, the price of a wooded lot in the Brookside Cemetery was set at eight cents per square foot.
 Orville's body would be reinterred there on the south side of the crypt in 1860.
 The gothic structure, made from bird eye limestone and brownish cast stone, is supported by twelve pier buttresses, punctured by trefoil windows on each side, and graced with an octagonal spire sheathed in slate.

-In the coming years, more than eighty family members would be buried in this beautiful cemetery, which was being increasingly graced with ever more elaborate monuments.
+In the coming years, more than eighty family members would be buried in this cemetery, which was being increasingly graced with ever more elaborate monuments.
 Trying to be like his father, who served on numerous committees, but not nearly as ambitious, Richard Esselstyne Hungerford became vice-president of the prestigious Brookside Cemetery Association.
 His son, Richard Ely Hungerford, served as a trustee of the Brookside Cemetery Association at the end of the nineteenth century.

 Orville's wife, Betsey, the matriarch of the family, died on September 17, 1861.
 Betsey was laid to rest alongside her husband in the Hungerford mausoleum in Brookside Cemetery.
 On August 2, 1869, Wall Street speculator and former president of the New York Central railroad, Henry Keep (businessman), would have his remains temporarily interred in the Hungerford mausoleum in Brookside Cemetery.

 A woman of faith, Betsey was a member for life of the American Bible Society.
 A Watertown Village newspaper stated the following in her obituary: "In her death the church has lost one of its brightest ornaments, one whose piety was never doubted, whose zeal knew no abatement, whose contributions in all the departments of Christian benevolence were as constant an unremitting as they were noble and generous."

 In September 1874, someone vandalized the Orville Hungerford mausoleum in Brookside Cemetery by marking a cross with coal tar on the entrance door; the nearby Henry Keep mausoleum was also desecrated.